Tag Archive for: Botany

 • Advance registration is REQUIRED

-• Please meet at the garden entrance on Henri IV Boulevard 10 minutes before the tour begins
+• Please meet at the garden entrance on Boulevard Henri IV 10 minutes before the tour begins.

-For the 19thth edition of “Rendez-vous aux Jardins,” gardeners and botanists welcome you from across Europe to explore the theme “Gardens in the Face of Climate Change.”
-The event, organized by the Ministry of Culture, will take place from Friday, June 3, to Sunday, June 5, 2022.
-And here’s some good news: the Jardin Des Plantes in Montpellier will be participating for two days.
+For the 19thedition edition of “Rendez-vous aux Jardins,” gardeners and botanists invite you to join them across Europe to explore the theme “Gardens in the Face of Climate Change.”
+The event, organized by the Ministry of Culture, will take place from Friday, June 3, through Sunday, June 5, 2022.
+And here’s some good news: Montpellier’s Jardin des Plantes will be participating for two days.

 What exactly is “Rendez-vous aux jardins”?

-Starting Friday, June 3, nearly 2,200 gardens will open their gates, offering moments of joy and discovery.
+Starting Friday, June 3, nearly 2,200 gardens will open their doors, offering moments of joy and discovery.
 It’s an opportunity to share with family and friends through a wide range of activities.
-Throughout the weekend, visitors will be able to interact with experts on nature conservation measures, with the goal of raising awareness about the protection of biodiversity, which is essential to the well-being of all living things.
+Throughout the weekend, visitors will be able to interact with experts on nature conservation measures, with the goal of raising awareness about the protection of biodiversity—which is essential to the well-being of all living things.
 Furthermore, in recent years, thanks to successful European cooperation, many countries have joined the initiative, including Germany, Portugal, Croatia, Italy, Poland, and France.
-This is an opportunity to discover splendid gardens, including the Jardin des Plantes at the Montpellier Faculty of Medicine.
+This is an opportunity to discover splendid gardens, such as the Jardin des Plantes at the Montpellier Faculty of Medicine.

-And what's the situation like at the Jardin des Plantes?
+And what's it like at the Jardin des Plantes?

-The Jardin des Plantes at the Montpellier Faculty of Medicine is opening its doors this year for its 19th annual event.
-In groups of 25, you’ll explore the garden’s iconic sites through 14 guided tours, focusing on recurring themes such as “Bees and Humans in 2022,” “Herbs and the Five Senses Plots,” or general tours.
-All passionate about botany, our five gardener-botanists—who will don the role of guides for the duration of the weekend—will present how plants are adapting to climate change in their respective areas.
-The goal of these two days is to foster interaction between our gardeners-botanists and the general public, as well as to raise awareness among young people and adults alike about preserving and promoting the Faculty’s Jardin des Plantes.
-An iconic site in Montpellier, come discover it with fresh eyes.
+The Jardin des Plantes at the Montpellier School of Medicine is opening its doors this year for its 19th annual event.
+In groups of 25, you’ll explore the Garden’s iconic sites through 14 tours centered on recurring themes such as “Bees and Humans in 2022,” “Aromatic Plants and the Five Senses Plots,” or general tours.
+All passionate about botany, our five gardener-botanists—who will take on the role of guides for the duration of the weekend—will explain how plants are adapting to climate change in their respective areas of expertise.
+The goal of these two days is to foster interaction between our gardeners-botanists and the general public, as well as to raise awareness among young people and adults alike about the importance of preserving and promoting the Faculty’s Jardin des Plantes.
+An iconic landmark of Montpellier, come discover it with fresh eyes.
 We look forward to seeing many of you there!

 2022 Tour Schedule for "RDV aux Jardins"